Blogs

 At a high level, the company wants to prioritize quality content that provides value to its users.
 To rank well, it’s not enough to apply tactics like keyword stuffing — and that’s a good thing for all web users.

-The Google local search algorithm determines local search rankings related to Google My Business (GMB) listings.
+The Google local search algorithm determines local search rankings related to Google Business Profile (GBP) listings.
 These public business listings on Google include information about local businesses that match search requests.
 The higher a business ranks, the more likely a searcher will click on its listing in the search engine results pages (SERP).
 What’s more, these local searches often result in a Google 3-Pack — the top three organic search results that are served up alongside a map and visible on a smartphone without scrolling.

 Uberall Google 3-pack phone screenshot